brokedba/OracleFPP/README.md

 # Important #
 This build has been adapted to allow for a 12 db to be shipped with the target (optional) and was tested on VirtualBox but the change do not apply to kvm/Libvirt. please only select virtualbox as hypervisor as otherwise the provisoning will fail.
-- I will try to remove any kvm libvirt refences from this README as it's not applicable but it'll depend on my availability.
+- I will try to remove kvm libvirt refences from this README as the provider may not support my modification (I don't recommand trying it as the fork has never been tested on libvirt).

 ![](images/OracleFPP.png)